 When you buy a Mirrix, we’ll be there for you long after you make your purchase.
 Need advice on a project?
 Want some inspiration?
 Not sure how something works?
 We’re always happy to help!

 Where are Mirrix Products Made and Shipped from?

 All Mirrix products are made in and shipped from the United States.
-Most Mirrix looms and accessories are made at our manufacturing facility in Sturgeon Bay, Wisconsin.The Saffron Pocket Loom, Shasta Combs and Spencer Power Treadle are handmade in California.
-The majority of orders will ship from Wisconsin, but some may ship from California or from our headquarters in New Hampshire.
+Most Mirrix looms and accessories are made at our manufacturing facility in Sturgeon Bay, Wisconsin, though some loom parts and accessories are handmade in California.
+Orders almost always ship from Wisconsin, although you may see an item ship from California or our headquarters in New Hampshire.

 Can a Beginner use a Mirrix Loom?

 Any of our looms will work for a beginner.
 The difference between most of our looms is simply size.
 If you’re a beginner who wants to eventually make very large pieces, you may want to invest in a larger loom.
 If you’re an expert who only makes small pieces, a smaller loom will be best.
 That said, most beginners decide to start on the small side since those looms are less of an investment financially.